-What is spam?
+What is SPAM?

 It is a pink brick of pre-cooked pork shoulder and ham, which was first launched in 1937 by US conglomerate Hormel Foods.
 Now, it is considered a thrifty pantry item, especially in the west.
 It was introduced in the peninsula by the US army in the 1950s.
-This happened during the Korean war when the country faced the food scarcity.
+This happened during the Korean war when the country faced food scarcity.

 SPAM themed products

 Generally, you add luncheon meat in your instant noodles or as a part of buddae jiggae.
 But, SPAM® Korea releases luncheon meat products ranging from SPAM soap bars to toothpaste.
-You can even get SPAM themed ice cream on a stick.
+You can even get SPAM-themed ice cream on a stick.